timCF/sgs/README.md

 		# When process is not alive, this value means timeout, after it reached -
 		# state of process will be deleted (only in case where process not alive now).
 		# By default cleanup_delay == :infinity
-		cleanup_reasons: cleanup_reasons # here can be defined list of reasons of termination.
+		cleanup_reasons: cleanup_reasons, # here can be defined list of reasons of termination.
 		# If process terminate with one of them - its state will be deleted immediately.
 		# By default, cleanup_reasons == [:normal]
 		# In this list can be extra reason :unexpected - it means state cleanup in case of
 		# terminate function was not called in previous gen_server start.
+		force_save: force_save # flag (true/false).
+If it true - value of state
+		# will be saved immediately after callback function returns value
+		# if it false - state save every 10 sec, or more often (for example if
+		# other SGS use this flag == true).
+By default force_save == false
 	]

 	# example :